University of Washington

 Graduate Researcher with Prof. Joel Thornton [2014- present]

-¥ Current preparation for the NOAA UWFPS (Utah Winter Fine Particulate Study) to observe the spatial distribution of key trace gases related to particulate matter formation
+Deployment of ToF-MS on the NOAA flight campaign Utah Winter Fine Particulate Study (UWFPS) to observe and analyze the spatial distribution of key trace gases related to particulate matter formation.
+[Winter 2017]

 University of Chicago

-¥ Analyzing the energy output of Michigan wind farms
+Analyzed the energy output of Michigan wind farms.

 United States Geological Survey

 Hydrologic Technician GS-1316-3/1 with Research Ecologist Ilsa Kuffner [2011-2013]

 Analyzing coral samples for the Coral Reef Ecosystem Study (CREST).